scttnlsn/covrs/README.md

 # covrs

 Ingest multi-format code coverage reports into a unified SQLite store.
 Query and diff coverage data from a single database — no server required.
+Post coverage results as comments on GitHub pull requests with a single command or [reusable Action](#github-action).

 ## Why